-Decorative Objects - Purely aesthetic with no interaction (Does not count towards Object Limit)
+- Decorative Objects: Purely aesthetic with no interaction

-Interactive Objects are further broken down into 2 categories:
+Interactive objects are further broken down into two categories:

 Basic Interactive Objects

 - Embedded image: Upload an image (.png, .jpeg, .gif) to display inside a Gather iframe.